anita-uva/anita-uva/README.md

 ## Data Cleaning and Preparation
 ### Shipments Data

-Original File, before cleaning
+#### Original File, before cleaning
 <img width="1250" alt="Shipments_Before" src="https://github.com/user-attachments/assets/1096923c-4018-48da-b9ec-35ef44b732f1">

-Here, I use sed and awk to clean the data at the command line.
+#### I use sed and awk to clean the data at the command line.
 <img width="1103" alt="Shipments_SedAwk" src="https://github.com/user-attachments/assets/a1fc9654-830e-4795-b513-91419b55226e">

-Resulting cleaned data file, ready to be inserted into a database.
+#### The resulting cleaned data file, ready to be inserted into a database.
 <img width="1028" alt="Shipments_After" src="https://github.com/user-attachments/assets/2d868df8-28b5-4595-a578-dd5e4556f6a9">

-Here I used python and sqlite3 to insert the cleaned data into a newly created `shipments` table.
+#### I used python and sqlite3 to get the file from github, then insert the cleaned data into a newly created `shipments` table.
 ```python
 ## Shipments Data file is stored in github
 if getEntireDatabase is True: